-WEDGE, a feature that automatically moves the Power Wedge from the selected position to a position of lowest drag when the boat slows, and returns when Set Speed resumes.
+Touch Power Wedge to toggle Auto Wedge, a feature that automatically moves the Power Wedge from the selected position to a position of lowest drag when the boat slows and returns when Set Speed resumes.

+Surf Gate/Transfer Settings

-Surf Gate/Transfer Settings: Touch SURF GATE to SERVICE, or toggle the audible indicators for Surf Gate switching ON/OFF.
+Touch Surf Gate to Service or toggle the visual indicators for Surf Gate switching On/Off.

+Radio Configuration

-Radio Configuration: Touch RADIO CONFIGURATION to set the radio region and to adjust the volume of the SURF TONE through the tower speakers.
+Touch Radio Configuration to set the radio region and to adjust the volume of the Surf Tone through the tower speakers.